lxj1999/lxj1999.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Excellent Undergraduate Graduation Project</div><img src='images/500x300.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-Geometrical and Vibrational Properties of a Clamped-clamped Beam under Large Deformation
+- *2020.02 - 2021.07*, Geometrical and Vibrational Properties of a Clamped-clamped Beam under Large Deformation, XJTU
 - Simulated the buckling characteristics and vibration modal response of a clamped-clamped beam fixed on a flexible substrate with different levels of pre-strain using ABAQUS and ANSYS APDL.
 - Acquired the formula for the buckling form of the clamped-clamped beam at different two-end compression displacements utilizing the perturbation method.
 - Used polyimide (PI) to cut and simulate the rectangular test strips with matching parameters, carried out buckling experiments by securing both ends on a self-designed tensile-compression test rig, and observed the buckling behaviour under different experiment parameters.